congruence-engine/documentation/data_management/mini-investigation_reporting_checklist.md

 # The Congruence Engine: mini-investigation reporting checklist
 ## V.0.1 | 11 October  2022
 ## Authors: Anna-Maria Sichani , Jamie Unwin, John Stack, Arran Rees
+9
 ## This document is designed to help record the outcomes of the mini-investigations.
 You should record some standardised information that will help with planning, but please also feel free to write using narrative, self-reflection, images, and other media in the free-text description section at the end.
-you can also downloaded from here
+You can also downloaded from [here](https://github.com/Congruence-Engine/documentation/blob/main/data_management/Mini-investigation_checklist.docx).

 ### Title:
 ### investigator(s):